R-nvim/R.nvim/README.md

 - `rmdchunk` and `rnowebchunk` were removed.
 In Insert mode, press `<M-r>` to insert chunks of R code in Rmd, Quarto or Rnoweb.
 See the documentation on how to create custom key bindings.

+- In a Quarto or RMarkdown document, when the cursor is over a chunk header and you tries to send the current line and go to the next line, the whole chunk is sent to R and the cursor jumps to the next chunk of either R or Python code.

 ### New features